Describe a countryside area that you have been to: IELTS Speaking Cue Card

 What activities do you enjoy doing in the countryside?

-In the countryside, I love engaging in outdoor activities like playing games with my family and neighborhood children.
+In the countryside, I love engaging in outdoor activities like playing games with my family and neighborhood kids.
 We often play traditional games in the paddy fields, which brings back fond memories of my childhood.
-Additionally, I enjoy exploring nature and appreciating the serene environment.
+Additionally, I enjoy exploring nature, going for walks, and appreciating the serene environment.

 What are some challenges faced by people living in rural areas?

 People in rural areas often face challenges such as limited access to healthcare, education, and job opportunities.
-Infrastructure may not be as developed as in cities, which can affect transportation and communication.
-Additionally, younger generations may move to cities for better prospects, leading to a decline in rural populations.
+Infrastructure may not be as developed, making transportation difficult.
+Additionally, younger generations may move to cities for better prospects, leading to a decline in the rural population.

 Band 7